-The union representing workers at BHP’s Escondida mine in Chile said on Monday that it would accuse the company of “anti-union practices” for making a contract offer to its members before the end of a government-mandated mediation process.
+The union representing workers at BHP’s Escondida mine in Chile told its members on Monday that it would accuse the company of “anti-union practices” for making a contract offer outside of a government-mandated mediation process.

-In an internal memo to members, the union said that BHP made an offer “in an illegal manner” to union members as negotiations were ongoing.
+In an internal memo to members seen by Reuters, the union said that BHP made an offer to union members on Monday afternoon “in an illegal manner” as negotiations were ongoing.

-The company’s offer on Monday includes a bonus equivalent to about $28,900 per union member, according to a source.
+The company’s offer on Monday included a bonus equivalent to about $28,900 per union member, according to a source close to the negotiations, who declined to be named due to their private nature.

 BHP did not respond to a request for comment.

-(By Fabian Cambero and Brendan O’Boyle; Editing by Anthony Esposito)
+(By Fabian Cambero and Brendan O’Boyle; Editing by Anthony Esposito and Jamie Freed)

 Comments